ansys/pyaedt/doc/source/User_guide/setup.rst

 Setup
 =====

-Setup, optimetrics, and sweeps are the last operations before running analysis.
+Setup and sweeps are the last operations before running analysis.
-PyAEDT can read all setups, optimetrics, and sweeps already present in a design, edit them, and create them.
-All setup operations are listed in the setups list:
+PyAEDT facilitates seamless interaction with these operations by enabling the reading, editing, and creation of setups and sweeps within a design.
+All setup operations are conveniently accessible and organized in the setups list, providing a clear and intuitive interface for users to manage and customize these essential components of the simulation process:

 .. code:: python

     from pyaedt import Maxwell3d
     m3d = Maxwell3d()
     all_setups = m3d.setups
     my_setup = all_setups[0]
-    # all properties are in props dictionary.
+    # All properties are in props dictionary.
     my_setup.props['MaximumPasses'] = 10
     new_setup = m3d.create_setup("New_Setup")

 .. image:: ../Resources/Setups.png